youssefmohamed1111/RestaurantAPI/README.md

 # RestaurantAPI
-An API made as a part of a course called "APIs" given by Meta.
+An API made as a part of a course called "APIs" taught by Meta.